-ENHANCED SURGICAL SKILLS (ESS)
+ENHANCED SURGICAL AND OBSTETRICAL SKILLS (ESS/OSS)

 There is one Canadian medical school which offers a third year Residency (R3) 12 month postgraduate ESS program, the University of Saskatchewan at Prince Albert.

 The University of Alberta is in the process of developing a program.